 All Black males are born with dreams and aspirations.
 However, Black male dreams are often deferred when they leave the classroom at the end of the day.
-Mindful Teaching Practices for Black Male Achievement was created to be a survival guide for new teachers, with short and to-the-point content for certifications and structured reflective exercises for professional development as well as learning communities.
-The Primer contains both research-based and classroom-based content that includes practical resources including:
+Mindful Teaching Practices for Black Male Achievement was created to be a survival guide for new teachers, with short and to-the-point content and structured reflective exercises for professional development as well as learning communities.
+This resource contains both research-based and classroom-based content that includes practical resources including:

--Expository real-world vignettes to ground each chapter and to set the tone for the reflective practice.
+-Expository real-world vignettes to ground each chapter and to set the tone for reflective practice.

 -Reflective exercises for individual or group collaboration that facilitate positive internal shifts.